dtap001/techie-tales/_posts/2024-11-24-linux-ansible.md

 ![become-ask](/assets/linux-ansible/become-ask.png)

-### Short tutorial for the setup
+### How to use your new setup

 The following list contains the utilities that are installed with this setup.

 - first of all zsh!
   it is the go to shell when interacting with linux.
 It makes it more fluent and hassle free.
+- installed apps
+- espanso